-TIP: If the Applicant selects “general pipeline,” it must provide detailed sample transactions in Table A5 with total QLICI needs equivalent to the Applicant’s NMTC Allocation request in Question #1.
+TIP: If the Applicant selects “general pipeline,” it must provide detailed sample transactions with total QLICI needs equivalent to the Applicant’s NMTC Allocation request in Question #1.
 These sample transactions should be representative of the types of projects that will be undertaken with an NMTC Allocation.
-If an Applicant intends to invest in a variety of business types (e.g., healthcare, manufacturing, mixed-use real estate, etc.), it should provide a sample project for each business type in Table A5.
+If an Applicant intends to invest in a variety of business types (e.g. community facilities, retail, industrial, etc.) and activity types (e.g. community facilities, retail, industrial, loans to QALICBs, investments in CDEs, loan purchases from CDEs, etc.), it should provide a sample project for each business type in Table A5.
+An Applicant should also indicate whether pipeline transactions may involve multiple CDEs.

 TIP: Where a general pipeline of investments is planned, it is not expected that the Applicant will invest in all of the listed projects.
 In the event an Applicant receives an allocation, the CDFI Fund recognizes that the Applicant may invest in projects not included in Question #17 and Table A5.
 Note, however, the CDFI Fund expects investments not presented in Question #17 and Table A5 will be clearly consistent with the Applicant’s business strategy.

-TIP: Where the Applicant anticipates investment in a revolving loan fund, in most cases the Small Dollar/Revolving Loan Fund” should be described as a single investment for the purposes of Table A5.
-Generally, it is not necessary in Table A5 to separately identify all of the pipeline investments that could be financed under that fund.
-Additional guidance on describing revolving loan funds in Table A5 will be provided in the Supplemental FAQ document.
+TIP: Where the Applicant anticipates investment in a revolving loan fund, in most cases the "Small Dollar/Revolving Loan Fund” should be described as a single investment for the purposes of Table A5.
+Generally it is not necessary in Table A5 to separately identify all of the pipeline investments that could be financed under that fund.
+Additional guidance on describing revolving loan funds in Table A5 will be provided in the Application FAQ document.

 Projected NMTC Investments